-Impact of Coronavirus and the relevance of Chinese manufacturers
+Impact of Coronavirus & the relevance of Chinese manufacturers

 The mainstream media has been predicting the end of reliance on China as a supply base due to the Coronavirus – but is this really the reality when companies will be faced with cost challenges, can this work be brought back to UK?

 Whilst I suspect we are generally all sick of the word ‘unprecedented’ it is important that this context is applied to this situation, and a differentiation is made between normal times, and the current.
 It was only a few weeks ago that we heard a minute by minute update on Ventilators – but these have since dropped off the radar and most remain unused.
 In hindsight, should the UK have the ability to make its own Ventilators and do greater testing? – the answer is clearly yes, but is it viable to expect a company to make PPE in the UK and compete on standard terms with low cost countries?
 Such strategic planning is for government, and perhaps business tender for this under sustainable pricing agreements.